U Mobile: Corporate history

 On 21 December 2015, U Mobile announced that D.Y.M.M.
 Sultan Ibrahim Ismail Ibni Almarhum Sultan Iskandar Al-Haj (“DYMM Sultan Ibrahim”) has acquired a further 5% stake in the company to increase his stake to 15%.
 DYMM Sultan Ibrahim acquired his initial 10% stake in U Mobile in 2014.

 In February 2016, U Mobile confirms that it has been allocated with 15 years spectrum assignment of 2x5MHz of 900 MHz and 2x15MHz of 1800 MHz for full nationwide implementation starting 1 January 2017.

 In March 2016, U Mobile announced that it has partnered with Football Malaysia Limited Liability Partnership (FMLLP) to be the Official Co-Sponsor of the Superbest Power Piala FA and Liga Premier Malaysia for three years, starting from the 2016 season.
 U Mobile will be the Exclusive Telecommunications Partner for the two premier football competitions.
 The partnership with FMLLP will give U Mobile marketing, promotion and engagement opportunities around the two competitions, in-stadium branding, corporate hospitality and use of the club and player image rights for advertising purposes.

 On 26 May 2016, U Mobile become the first carrier in Malaysia to support Wi-Fi calling, initially only supporting iPhone owners owning iPhone 5c or later running iOS 9.3 and above.
 Wi-Fi calling for Android users are only supported on selected devices.

 In August 2016, U Mobile launched its first 4G LTE Advanced network at Kota Belud, Sabah.

-On 28 June 2017, U Mobile is terminating its 3G network sharing and alliance agreement with Maxis Bhd which was signed in 2011.
+On 28 June 2017, U Mobile is terminating its 3G network sharing and alliance agreement with Maxis Berhad which was signed in 2011.
 Maxis said on Wednesday the termination would take place in stages over 18 months and the completion date is on 27 December 2018.

 Stakeholders

-As of 5 December 2024, based on the information from Companies Commission of Malaysia, the major shareholder of U Mobile includes Straits Mobile (48.25%), followed by DYMM Sultan Ibrahim (22.30%), Magnum Berhad (7.83%), Singer (Malaysia) Sdn.
+As of September 1 2024, based on the information from Companies Commission of Malaysia, the major shareholder of U Mobile Holdings Berhad includes Straits Mobile Investments Pte.
+Ltd. (48.25%), followed by DYMM Sultan Ibrahim (22.30%), Magnum Berhad (7.83%), Singer (Malaysia) Sdn.
 Bhd.
-(6.09%), Ansat Broadcast Sdn.
-Bhd.
-(5.59%), Tan Sri Koon Poh Keong (2.35%), Berjaya Corporation Berhad (0.52%) and remaining shareholders (7.65%).
+(6.09%), Berjaya Corporation Berhad (5.59%) sale to NTT Docomo, Inc.), and merger to Maxis Berhad, (owned by Saudi Telecom Company) pending, Tan Sri Koon Poh Keong (2.35%), Singapore Technologies Telemedia Pte.
+Ltd. (0.52%) and remaining shareholders (7.65%).